 If you intend to use your VET course towards the calculation of the ATAR, the school must submit an estimated mark of your likely performance in the HSC.
-This will only be used in the case of an illness/ misadventure appeal.
+This will only be used in the case of an illness/misadventure appeal.
 Students whose HSC pattern of study makes them eligible to receive an ATAR must sit the trial exam.

-SCOPE AND SEQUENCE - SIT20416 Certificate II in Kitchen Operations (including coffee)
+Hospitality (SIT20416 Certificate II in Kitchen Operations)